10 Best Things to Do in Tulum, Mexico

 In high season, we strongly recommend booking accommodation in advance!

 Read our → Ultimate Mexico Itinerary

 Unfortunately, there is no airport in Tulum.
 The nearest airport is in Cancun, the Cancun International Airport (airport code CUN).

-Tulum is in the state of Quintana Roo on the Yucatan Peninsula, about a 2-hour drive from Cancun and 1 hour from Playa del Carmen.
+It is located about a 2-hour drive from Cancun and 1 hour from Playa del Carmen.

 Use Skyscanner to find cheap flights to Cancun, Mexico.

 ADO is the largest and most popular bus company in Mexico.

 The best way to get to Tulum is by car, ADO bus, or private transfer.
 Book bus tickets or transfers via Bookaway.

 Car rental will cost around 30-35 USD per day, which includes full insurance.